RubenEschauzier/phd-symposium-2024-eswc/content/method.and.approach.md

 ### Identification and Simulation of Client-Specific Usage Patterns
 {:#UsagePatternMethod}

-Preceding work on validating the effectiveness of personalized query optimization algorithms, a synthetic benchmark that simulates real-world query patterns is required.
+Evaluating the effectiveness of personalized query optimization algorithms requires a benchmark simulating real-world query patterns.
-To identify these query patterns, the first step is a literature review on the presence of sub-communities in social media networks and the usage of linked data in existing applications.
+To identify these patterns, the first step is a literature review on sub-communities in social media networks and the use of linked data in existing applications.
-From this literature review, a theoretical framework of the different usage patterns clients exhibit when using social media and linked data will be created.
+This literature review will be used in the creation of a theoretical framework outlining various client usage patterns in social media and linked data.

-An existing benchmark for querying decentralized environments is [Solidbench](cite:cites taelman2023link), which simulates a social network application's data that is fragmented to represent Solid data vaults.
+An existing benchmark,  [SolidBench](cite:cites taelman2023link), simulates a fragmented social network application's data to represent Solid data vaults.
-By applying the previously created theoretical framework of client usage patterns, Solidbench will be extended to include simulated client-specific query sequences.
+Extending SolidBench using the theoretical framework of client usage patterns allows for simulated client-specific query sequences, representing real-world sub-communities and access patterns.
-These sequences of queries and simulated will represent sub-communities present in real-world social networks and the different access patterns identified in the theoretical framework.
-Both the degree of fragmentation and separation between communities and the probability of within-community queries will be adjustable using parameters to allow for a thorough analysis of the impact of our fragmentation and query generation strategies.
+The degree of fragmentation and seperation between communities and the probability of within-community queries will be an adjustable parameter to enable the analysis of varying degrees of client-specific query patterns.

 ### Caching in the Context of Link Traversal-based Query Processing
 {:#CachingMethod}